The new reality: A $700 monthly car payment

 Even as interest rates and car payments rise, conventional car-buying advice can still be helpful for those who can’t put off buying a car.

-Other long-standing advice is to make a down payment of at least 20% on a new car and 10% for used cars.
+Other long-standing advice is to make a down payment of at least 20% on a new car and 10% on a used car.
 If this isn’t attainable, any amount down can help reduce your payment.

 If you can’t find a car with a payment that fits your budget, an option may be purchasing a cheaper, higher-mileage used car that’s been well-maintained.